robbintt/smorgasbord/README.md

     7. 'get sword in my sheath' should be equivalent to 'get sword in my sheath'.
         - Consider implementing 'get my sword' which searches all your top level objects for the first sword.
     8. Add inventory limits at some point.
 Move this task when necessary.
+        - These limits COULD be used as an equip system
+        - weight limit
+        - volume limit
+        - quantity limit

 1. Player Body
     1. Player should have body parts